kyleroff112/ready-readme/README.md

 ## Description

-This is a readme generator for any project!
+A simple readme generator for most projects!

 ## Table of Contents